Overview

 How do I prepare for a chemical (face) peel?

-Your doctor may recommend Retin-A - a prescription medication derived from Vitamin A - to pre-treat the skin.
-This regularizes the skin's surface layer, allowing a TCA or phenol solution to penetrate more deeply and evenly.
-If your skin won't tolerate pre-treatment with Retin-A, an AHA cream may be used instead.
+Preparation for your chemical or laser peel at Cleveland Clinic will depend on the type of peel treatment you’re having.
+Your healthcare provider may recommend Retin-A®, a prescription medication derived from vitamin A, to pre-treat the skin.
+This regularizes your skin’s surface layer, allowing a TCA (trichloroacetic acid) peel, phenol solution or laser to penetrate more deeply and evenly.
+If your skin won’t tolerate pre-treatment with Retin-A, you may use AHA (alpha hydroxy acid) or retinol cream instead.

 Hydroquinone, a bleaching agent, is sometimes used in combination with Retin-A or an AHA pre-treatment, especially if you have blotchy skin areas or pigmentation problems.
-This type of pre-treatment may take a month or more before your doctor will schedule your actual peel.
+This type of pre-treatment may take a month or more before your provider will schedule your actual peel.

 Preparation for your chemical peel may also include: